PAL*M: Property Attestation for Large Generative Models: Related Work

 \section{Related Work}

 \textbf{Cryptographic Attestations.} Secure multi-party computation (SMPC) and zero-knowledge proofs (ZKPs) have been used to verify ML operations.
 SMPC has been explored for distributional property attestation but requires per-attestation interaction with a verifier, which is not scalable~\cite{duddu2024attesting}.
 Arc uses SMPC with publicly verifiable commitments to bind training and inference for auditing~\cite{lycklama2024holding}.
 ZKPs can provide verifiability for training simple ML models (e.g., logistic regression)~\cite{zkpot1} and neural networks~\cite{zkpot2}, and LLM fine-tuning~\cite{zklora}.
 ZKPs have also been used for proof of inference across different types of ML models (including LLMs)~\cite{zkmlaas,zkcnn,zkllm}.
 Furthermore, ZKPs can help verify security properties of ML models such as differential privacy~\cite{shamsabadi2024confidentialdpproof,cryptoeprintFranzese}, and fairness~\cite{franzese2024oath,shamsabadi2023confidentialprofitt}.
 However, these cryptographic primitives have a high computation cost.
-For instance, it takes around 15 minutes to verify one iteration of VGG11 training~\cite{zkpot2}, making it challenging for practical deployment for applications.
+For instance, verifying one iteration of VGG11 training takes $\approx$15 minutes~\cite{zkpot2}, making practical deployment challenging for applications.